 The main aim of the session was to share with participants the experiences of the GAP process under the first waves of Horizon Europe calls – while the UK association is delayed – to help prospective successful applicants better prepare for the process in the future.

 The event was open to research managers from non-UK institutions coordinating successful projects with the UK participants, who are involved in the GAP process.

 The video recording and presentation slides are now openly available:

-UK association to EU research programmes
+UK participation in other EU programmes

 UK participation in Horizon 2020